• Home

 Hosea 14:8-9

-Who is wise?
-It's he who realizes these things and understands them.
-Who is prudent?
-It's the one who heeds the warning and can clearly see the righteousness and holiness of God and the wretchedness of man.
 It is wisdom that hears the call and answers.
-We are called to God, today; now!
+We are called to God today.
+Now!
 We often think it wise or prudent to put this off, to delay it for a season.
 Why do we do this?
-Because we are deceived into believing we can hold onto our sin for a time; because deep down inside we know we know God will remove iniquity.
-Often we hold those iniquities like old friends we are so fond of and can't imagine living without; like a drug addict holding onto the thing that is bringing desolation and killing them.
+Because we are deceived into believing we can hold onto our sin for a time.
+Deep down inside, we know God will remove iniquity.
+Often we have those iniquities like old friends we are so fond of and can’t imagine living without.
+We hold our sins like a drug addict holding onto the thing that is bringing desolation and killing them.

 "As where we have protection we owe allegiance, so where we have salvation, and hope for it, we owe adoration."
 (Matthew Henry)